 The American Community Survey (ACS) conducted by the United States Census Bureau provides estimates of the characteristics of the population over a specific time period.
 The ACS collects data from the 50 states, Washington, DC, and Puerto Rico, where it is called the Puerto Rico Community Survey.
 It is a continuous survey, in which each month a sample of housing unit addresses receives a questionnaire, with approximately three million addresses surveyed each year.
-Each year the survey produces data pooled to produce 1-year, 3-year, and 5-year estimates for geographic areas in the US and Puerto Rico, ranging from neighborhoods to congressional districts to the entire nation.
-Data for each release of the 5-year estimates were collected over a 5-year period ending December 31 of the reference year (eg, data in the 2011-2015 5-year estimates were collected January 1, 2011 - December 31, 2015).
-The statistics reported represent the characteristics of the population for the entire period vs a specific year within that period.
+Each year the survey produces data pooled to produce 1-year, 3-year, and 5-year estimates for geographic areas in the United States and Puerto Rico, ranging from neighborhoods to congressional districts to the entire nation.
+Data for each release of the 5-year estimates were collected over a 5-year period ending December 31 of the reference year (e.g., data in the 2014-2018 5-year estimates were collected January 1, 2014 - December 31, 2018).
+The statistics reported represent the characteristics of the population for the entire period vs. a specific year within that period.

 The 500+ individual datasets that make up the American Community Survey contain over 21,000 sociodemographic indicators.
 Estimates are available for nations, states, counties, census tracts, metropolitan and micropolitan statistical areas, place, and block groups, resulting in hundreds of thousands of data points.
-The Data Planet Statistical Datasets platform allows you to view estimates separately by indicator and geography and to compare and contrast estimates across geographies .
+Data Planet allows you to view estimates separately by indicator and geography and to compare and contrast estimates across geographies.
 You can also compare the indicators with indicators in other datasets that you find in the repository.

 ATTN DATA PLANET SUBSCRIBERS: Be sure you are logged into your library's network in order to access the Data Planet database from the links provided in these guides.